-Every hire offers a new opportunity for productivity, but every person added to your team also presents a business risk.
-Performing background checks during pre-employment screening can help confirm your hiring decision and keep your business profitable and productive.
+Every new hire offers a new opportunity for increased productivity or revenue, but every person added to your team also presents a new business risk.
+Performing background checks during your pre-employment screening process can help confirm your hiring decision and can help keep your business profitable and productive.

-What shows up on a background check depends on what which type of search you order, since there are several different sets of records and data to pull from.
+People often wonder what actually shows up on a background check.
+The answer is that it depends on which type of search you order, since there are several different sets of records and data to pull from.
 Generally speaking, a background check for employment may show identity verification, employment verification, credit history, driver’s history, criminal records, education confirmation, and more.

 Employers gather a wealth of information in order to evaluate a candidate’s character and help protect against the wrong hire.
 Read on to learn the various types of background checks for employment, what they may show, and why they matter.